Drommedhar/SoulsModConfigurator/README.md

 - Verify the folder contains `DarkSoulsIII.exe`
 - Try running SoulsConfigurator as administrator

+**Download Authentication Fails:**
+- Ensure you have a valid Nexus Mods account (free registration)
+- Get your API key from https://next.nexusmods.com/settings/api-keys
+- Make sure you copied the entire API key correctly
+- Check that your Nexus Mods account is in good standing
+- Verify your internet connection

+**Download Fails or Hangs:**
+- Check your internet connection
+- Ensure Nexus Mods isn't experiencing server issues
+- Try downloading individual files instead of bulk download
+- Verify you have sufficient disk space

+**Missing Files After Download:**
+- Check that downloads completed successfully in the log
+- Verify files are in the correct Data subfolder (DS3/Sekiro)
+- Some downloads may require manual browser completion
+- Use "Check Files" button to verify file availability

 **Mod Installation Fails:**
 - Check that your game installation is not corrupted
 - Ensure you have sufficient disk space
 - Verify that antivirus software isn't blocking the installation
+- Make sure all required mod files were downloaded successfully

 **Randomization Process Hangs:**
 - The process may take several minutes for complex randomizations